 José Ignacio Sánchez Amor – Member of the Spanish Parliament (Socialist Party).
 Vice-head of the Spanish delegation to the OSCE PA.
 Supporting campaign against practices of misusing the Interpol by the authoritarian states.

-Jędrzej Czerep – analyst of the Open Dialog Foundation, a Polish NGO monitoring human rights abuses in the former USSR.
+Jędrzej Czerep – analyst of the Open Dialogue Foundation, a Polish NGO monitoring human rights abuses in the former USSR.
 Observer of political trials in Kazakhstan and Interpol-related cases in the EU.

 Alexandr Pavlov – Kazakh citizen wanted by the authoritarian regime of his home country for maintaining close relations with the political opposition and the independent media.
 Put on the Interpol list and arrested in Spain, where he spent 1,5 year in prison.
 Spanish officials faced illegal pressures to have him extradited, while the international community, NGOs and media campaigned for his release due to the risk of tortures and unfair trial.
 Currently seeking asylum in Spain.